snowch/hsm-guide/book.md

 ## LMK Overview

-Local Master Keys are a set of DES or triple DES keys.
+Local Master Keys are a sets of 40 DES keys.
 They are stored securely in the HSM making it very difficult for an attacker to gain access to them.
 LMKs are the only keys that are stored in the HSM.

 LMKs are not used for encrypting data, but are instead used to encrypt and decrypt other keys as these enter or leave the HSM.
 LMKs are used to ensure that even if the data traffic between the HSM and an